Hexaware and CyberSolve unite to shape the next wave of digital trust and intelligent security. Learn More

 • Retraining

-Phase 1 and 2: Pilot and Data Annotation
+Phase 2: Data Annotation

-Phase 5: Retrain
+Phase 5: Retraining

 Benefits of Artificial Intelligence-led Quality Assurance

-Now let us see what the essential and salient benefits of AI-driven Quality Assurance are:
+Now, let us see what the essential and salient benefits of AI-driven Quality Assurance are:

 By verifying individual features and functionalities, AI ensures that applications and services match the business and consumer needs.
 Moreover, it examines essential business processes throughout the organization and visually maps application or service risks on a risk matrix.
 This dashboard provides a comprehensive picture of risks and vulnerabilities in a company’s business operations.